91st Mixed Brigade: History

 Shortly after its creation, it was sent to participate in the Siege of Santuario de Nuestra Señora de la Cabeza, along with other republican brigades.
 Then she was sent to the Extremadura front, to participate in "Plan P".
 During the following months, Juan Bautista Gómez Ortiz and Ignacio López Montilla held command of the brigade, the 91st Brigade held defensive positions, without taking part in military operations.

-In July 1938, at the beginning of the nationalist offensive on the Extremadura front, the 91st Mixed Brigade was located opposite Peraleda del Zaucejo.
-After the start of the fighting, the head of the unit, Ignacio López Montilla, was taken prisoner by the nationalists, having to be replaced by Copérnico Ballester Francés; but Ballester was wounded during the fighting, so the command of the brigade passed to Olegario Pachón Núñez.
+In July 1938, at the beginning of the nationalist offensive on the Extremadura front, the 91st Mixed Brigade was located opposite of Peraleda del Zaucejo.
+After the start of the fight, the head of the unit, Ignacio López Montilla, was taken prisoner by the nationalists, having to be replaced by Copérnico Ballester Francés; but Ballester was wounded during the fighting, so the command of the brigade passed to Olegario Pachón Núñez.
 Around July 20, the 91st MB defended the southern front of the Mérida pocket, in Guareña.
 After concentrating on La Coronada, on July 23 it tried to reconquer Castuera, without success.
 The next day it was taken inside the pocket, together with the 20th Mixed Brigade.
 On July 25, the head of the VII Army Corps authorized the brigade to retreat towards the Zújar river, but the authorization came too late.
 The brigade was practically destroyed.